Partner Portal

 Resolution The current camera resolution.

-Frame Rate The current camera frame rate.
+Frame rate The current camera frame rate.

-Bit Rate The current camera bit rate.
+Bit rate The current camera bit rate.

-Video Codec The current video codec:
+Video codec The current video codec:

-• H.265;
+• H.265

-• H.264.
+• H.264

-Motion Detection The Motion Detection function status:
+Motion detection The Motion detection function status:

-• On;
+• On

-• Off.
+• Off

-Object Detection The Object Detection function status:
+Object detection The Object detection function settings:

-• On;
+• Human

-• Off.
+• Pet

 Uptime The camera’s operating time since the last reboot.

-Camera Access Available to (in progress)
+Permissions to view (in progress)

 Displays the number of users who have access to view video from the camera.

-Clicking the icon displays the list of users, installers, and companies with access under certain conditions.
+Tapping the icon displays the list of users, installers, and companies with access under certain conditions.

 Learn more